 Transition From То Description create Ø Available Transition to the initial state (Available) when the Stage or Task instance is created.
 This happens when the Stage instance containing this Stage or Task instance transitions to Active.
-The RepetitionRule and the RequiredRule Boolean expressions MUST be evaluated in this transition, and their Boolean values SHOULD be maintained for the rest of the life of the Stage or Task instance. enable Available Enabled Transition when the entry criteria (sentry) becomes "true" and the Stage or Task instance requires manual intervention to transition to Active or Disabled.
+The RepetitionRule Boolean expression MUST be evaluated in this transition.
+The RequiredRule Boolean expression MUST be evaluated in this transition, and its Boolean value SHOULD be maintained for the rest of the life of the Stage or Task instance. enable Available Enabled Transition when the entry criteria (sentry) becomes "true" and the Stage or Task instance requires manual intervention to transition to Active or Disabled.
 This transition only happens if the ManualActivationRule evaluates to "true" at the moment the sentry becomes "true."
-The ManualActivationRule Boolean expression MUST be evaluated in this transition and its Boolean value SHOULD be maintained for the rest of the life of the Stage or Task instance. start Available Active Transition when the entry criteria (sentry) becomes "true" and the Stage or Task instance does not require manual intervention.
+The ManualActivationRule Boolean expression MUST be evaluated in this transition and its Boolean value SHOULD be maintained for the rest of the life of the Stage or Task instance.
+If the RequiredRule Boolean expression exists and the current value is "false," then it MUST be re-evaluated in this transition and its Boolean value SHOULD be maintained for the rest of the life of the Stage or Task instance. start Available Active Transition when the entry criteria (sentry) becomes "true" and the Stage or Task instance does not require manual intervention.
 This transition only happens if the ManualActivationRule evaluates to "false" at the moment the sentry becomes "true."
-The ManualActivationRule Boolean expression MUST be evaluated in this transition, and its Boolean value SHOULD be maintained for the rest of the life of the Stage or Task instance.
+The ManualActivationRule Boolean expression MUST be evaluated in this transition, and its Boolean value SHOULD be maintained for the rest of the life of the Stage or Task instance. disabled Enabled Disabled Transition by Case worker (human) decision. manual start Enabled Active Transition by Case worker (human) decision. suspended Active Suspended Transition by Case worker (human) decision or propagation from outer Stage instance.
+For a Stage instance, this state MUST propagate to all its contained EventListener, Milestone, Stage, and Task instances. fault Active Failed Transition when an exception or software failure occurs.
+This state MUST NOT propagate.

-Table 7.8 - Stage and Task instance transitions
+Table 8.8 - Stage and Task instance transitions